BWibo/3dcitydb-mkdocs/docs/citydb-tool/index.md

 | `-h`, `--help`                | Show this help message and exit.                                            |
 | `-V`, `--version`             | Print version information and exit.                                         |

-## Using an Options File for Commands
+## Using an options file for commands

 For every citydb-tool command, you can store command-line options in an external options file to simplify complex or repetitive workflows.
 This is especially useful when working with commands that require multiple parameters.